Rich kefir smoothie combines the benefits of a probiotic with greens, and makes a super-smorgasbord of flavours.

-Researchers from the much trusted National Institutes have found that levels of a pernicious type of antibody in the blood called an ANA that attacks the body's normal cells has nearly tripled in the last 24 years in teenagers in particular.
+Researchers from the much trusted National Institutes have found that levels of a pernicious type of antibody in the blood called an ANA that attacks our normal cells have nearly tripled in the last 24-years in teenagers in particular.

-Normal antibodies are proteins that the body makes to defend itself against invading viruses and bacteria; ANAs attack your own body instead of protecting it causing what is known as an autoimmune disease like lupus or multiple sclerosis.
+Normal antibodies are proteins that the body makes to defend itself against invading viruses and bacteria; ANAs attack your own tissues instead of protecting them, causing what is known as an autoimmune disease like lupus or multiple-sclerosis.

 Here are the back issues.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.